CAADO/DH-W5/notes.md

 After a bit of work, I think it turned out OK.
 It would be a cool way to present information in addition to another method, but in this case, I don't think it really replaces additional explinations, rather just provides visual context.

 After a reasonable amount of effort, inlcuding checking back a differnt day on a differnt browser, I can't get twotone to work for me.
 The site seems to be down.

+After seeing the discord message, I think I'm going to stop here for the week.
+I've never done audio work before, and I spent a frankly embarassing amount of time on these two things.
+I learned quite a bit, however.